 I can't find a certification label with my imported vehicle.
 How do I know whether it complies with National Highway Traffic Safety Administration (NHTSA) standards?

 Directly contact the vehicle's manufacturer.
 If you need assistance gathering contact information, look in your vehicle's owner manual or call the NHTSA's Office of Vehicle Safety Compliance at (202) 366-5291.
 It is also a good idea to read through the NHTSA's website, as importing a vehicle requires certain paperwork and you must also follow certain laws.

 Can I import a car that's over 25 years old?

 Even if the vehicle does not comply with Federal Motor Vehicle Safety Standards (FMVSS), you can still legally drive it.
 However, you must provide documentation that the vehicle is at least 25 years old.
 A registration form or an invoice documenting when the vehicle was first sold will suffice as proof.
 If you can't uncover proper documentation, the NHTSA will accept a statement from a certified vehicle historical society.
-When completing form HS-7, be sure to check box No. 1.
+When completing a Declaration (Form HS-7), be sure to check the first box.